 - Malcolm Randall Veterans Administration Medical Center (just across from UF’s Health Science Center)

 - An assortment of local private practices; and other medical, rehabilitative, and educational facilities within and just outside Gainesville.

 In these settings, our students are mentored by licensed and certified speech-language pathologists (including our professors) who are highly experienced in the areas of assessment, prevention, and treatment.
 We strive to help our students develop a comprehensive, well-balanced foundation for successful clinical careers in speech-language pathology – ones that encompasses communication differences, developmental and acquired communication disorders, and swallowing disorders in both pediatric and adult cases.

 The MA-SLP program at the University of Florida typically takes five semesters to complete.
 Some of our specialized clinical courses contain only a handful of students, and our primary academic classes usually have enrollments of 25 to 30 students.
 This means that students can expect ready access to both professors and clinical instructors.
 Students can elect to pursue either a thesis- or a non-thesis track.
 During the fifth (and final) semester, the program culminates with completion of either a clinical externship (non-thesis track) or defense of the Master’s thesis (thesis track).
 Many of our students complete their clinical externships at sites beyond the Gainesville area.
 In recent years our students have ventured to schools, hospitals, and clinics in places such as Atlanta, Jacksonville, Orlando, Miami, Tampa, New York, Philadelphia, Chicago, and San Diego, to name a few!

 For more information about the program, check out these links:

 - For information about graduate admissions, click here.

 - For information about our program completion rates, praxis pass rates, and employment rates for graduates, click here.

-- For information about research opportunities as a Master’s student, including our innovative Go FAR program, click here.
+- For information about research opportunities as a Master’s student, click here.